anushadatar/Pipelined-Shell/reports/proposal.md

 3. Explore future goals (do basic research, find resources, etc.):
 - Text Editor : Anusha
 - Piping and Redirection : Prava
+- Fun Commands : Allison
-- Easter Eggs/Fun Commands : Allison
+- Easter Eggs : Allison and Prava

 Note that all team members are responsible for brainstorming easter eggs.